art-institute-of-chicago/browser-extension/README.md

 git push origin feature/good-short-description
 ```

-Then on github.com, create a Pull Request to merge your changes into our
+On github.com, create a Pull Request to merge your changes into our
 `develop` branch.

 This project is released with a Contributor Code of Conduct.
 By participating in